AndrewCapon/alabs-mod-custom-images/README.md

 # About this MOD Dwarf Custom Image

-I appreciate the MOD Dwarf for its versatility and endless configurability.
-However, some features are still missing.

-Thanks to MOD Audio, most of the software stack is open source.
-This creates an opportunity to extend the system and address these gaps.
+This is basically the wonderful Starless from https://forum.mod.audio/t/starless-by-alabs-development/12853

+The ability to have multiple controllers has been added and a few MIDI bits and bobs.

+The idea is for some brave souls to test this before it is merged into Starless.

 ## Improvements in this image

 This custom image introduces the following enhancements:

-- **Port grouping** added lv2 port grouping extension to mod-ui host
-- **New performance view**
-- **Plugin labeling**
-- **Extended control** over which parameters are included in snapshots
-- **On-device editing** of pedalboard parameters directly from the Dwarf

-  and many other, read the wiki for the complete list
+- **Multiple Controllers** You can now map HMI, CC, CV and MIDI at the same time to a control.
+- **Midi control of lists** You can now change lists and snapshots from MIDI.
+- **Toggle and Momentary MIDI** Midi buttons/switches now supported.
+- **MIDI Tap Tempo** Tap Tempo from MIDI buttons/switches.

 ## Documentation

-For more details and to know how to use the new the features included read the [wiki](https://github.com/sejerpz/alabs-mod-custom-images/wiki)
+For more details and to know how to use Starless read the [wiki](https://github.com/sejerpz/alabs-mod-custom-images/wiki)

 # How to Install the MOD Dwarf aLabs image